ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 CDK on the other hand, is fully integrated into AWS, and uses [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to deploy its stacks.
 When you deploy CDK code, it will compile the stack into a CloudFormation template, a machine-readable list of resources in either YAML or JSON format.
-After this the template is then deployed and can be viewed under `CloudFormation` in the AWS Console.
+After this, the template is then deployed and can be viewed under `CloudFormation` in the AWS Console.

-While this eliminates the problems which come with the Terraform state, any issues you have with a CloudFormation deployment will be inherited by CDK, such as stack drift (the same error we get with terraform where the stack has changed significantly from its template) or stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).
+While this eliminates the problems which come with the Terraform state, any issues that you have with a CloudFormation deployment will be inherited by CDK, such as stack drift (the same error we get with Terraform where the stack has changed significantly from its template) or stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).

 # Getting to grips with Terraform